Catalent, Inc.: Please contact the Portnoy Law Firm to recover your losses; April 25, 2023 deadline

-LOS ANGELES, April 14, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Catalent, Inc ("Catalent" or "the Company") CTLT investors that a lawsuit filed on behalf of investors that purchased Catalent securities CTLT between August 30, 2021 to October 31, 2022 (the "Class Period").
+LOS ANGELES, April 20, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Catalent, Inc (“Catalent” or “the Company”) (NYSE: CTLT) investors that a lawsuit filed on behalf of investors that purchased Catalent securities (NYSE: CTLT) between August 30, 2021 to October 31, 2022 (the “Class Period”).

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.